 As a mature student I was filled with fear at the thought of a Degree; something that ties me in for three years and I was not fully sure if this was the subject I wanted to do.

 Laura Campbell came to UCLan on the back of enduring a difficult time at another university.
-However, three years later, Laura is on the verge of graduating after enjoying her time at UCLan far more than she ever thought she would.
+Three years later, she graduated with a First Class Honours degree in Psychology, after enjoying her time at UCLan far more than she ever thought she would.